 One of our key initiatives is to have fun while learning to ski fast on nordic skis.
 We believe nordic skiing is a lifelong sport that promotes a well-rounded physical fitness base.
 Team members establish friendships with kids of different ages, from different schools and from various communities.
 These friendships play a positive role in their social development and add to the primary focus of having fun while skiing.
 Skiers learn both skate and classical nordic ski techniques.
 Positive attitude and sportsmanship are stressed.
 Some team members seek high-level competition while others take a recreational approach to the sport and may not compete in races.
 Regardless of their level of competition, kids will have a lot of fun and develop healthy, life-long skiing skills and an appreciation of the beautiful mountain outdoors.
 Team members are encouraged to learn to be responsible for themselves in term of keeping track of all their gear, having appropriate clothing, water and snacks, and learning to maintain their own skis.

-The 2020-2021 season of the the Nordic Society will be the seventh year of the Fernie Racers.
-Our Racing Team is for kids 9 years or older who have been previously enrolled in nordic ski lessons for at least one season.
-If your child is interested in joining the team, please contact the coach Jeff before October 15 through the Contact Us page on this site.
+The 2021-2022 season of the the Nordic Society will be the eighth year of the Fernie Racers.
+Our Race Team is for kids 9 years or older who have been previously enrolled in nordic ski lessons for at least one season.
+If your child is interested in joining the team, please contact the Coach Naomi before September 4, 2021 through the Contact Us page on this site.

 The races 7 & 8 in Nelson ended on Sunday Feb 24 with Fernie leading the other clubs by a large margin ahead of Kimberley, Nelson and Rossland.
 This was a great effort by our Fernie Nordic Racers as well as the participation by many adults from Fernie.
 Thank you to the combined efforts of all the volunteers who were involved in the races held in Fernie on January 5 & 6.
 This is our fourth win in five seasons!